 Manufacturers usually appoint distributors for their products in exclusive territories.
 The distributors appointed must be able to show that they can represent the product (make sales) in that territory.
 This capability is usually shown by good past success.
 And often, the ability of the prospective distributor to buy a specific initial quantity of the product for distribution.

 In other words, distributorships can cost money and involve risk.
-But, if you follow the instructions here, you can get almost any Distributorship without putting up any money at all.
+But, if you are interested in how to become a distributor that gets any distributorship without putting up any money at all, follow the instructions below.

 When these companies send you their material “READ” it thoroughly.
 One of the bigger mistakes made by the vast majority of people (even those in the upper echelons of business) is that they do not read carefully.

 Then select the one that you want to handle and study it carefully.
 While reading the material on the one you have selected, study the product.
 Determine what it does, how it does it, and (most importantly) who would really need it.

 Try to think of someone you know, personally, who could use it.
 Also, while reading, note the price of the product and the amount you will make, per item sold, as your commission.
 Figure your profit (commission) first in dollars per sale and then as a percentage of the selling price.

 Don’t forget to check the Freight costs, etc. Now, look at the “bottom line”.
 How many units you must buy in order to get a distributorship.
 Once you have determined your initial cost factor for the distributorship, divide the dollar figure by the dollar commission per item on the product.
 This will give you the number of units you must sell in order to pay for your distributorship.